 Holders of unclaimed financial assets are persons and organizations that have been unable to find the owner or right-holder of such assets and that either owe an amount to the owner or right-holder or are holding property on the owner's or right-holder's behalf.
 Holders of unclaimed financial assets are subject to the Unclaimed Property Act and must remit the unclaimed assets in their possession to us.

-If you hold unclaimed financial assets and wish to learn more about how to remit them, see the Guide for Holders: Unclaimed Property (BD-81.5.G-V).
+If you hold unclaimed financial assets and want to know how to remit them, see the Guide for Holders: Unclaimed Financial Assets (BD-81.5.G-V).

-You can apply for the cancellation or waiver of interest you are required to pay under the Unclaimed Property Act if you were prevented from remitting the property by the prescribed deadline due to:
+You can apply for the cancellation or waiver of interest you are required to pay under the Unclaimed Property Act if you could not remit the property by the prescribed deadline due to:

 - an exceptional situation beyond your control, such as:

 - a serious illness, death or other situation that prevents you from performing your usual duties;